ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/ruddle.md

 Ruddle has access to two filesystems. `/gpfs/ycga` is Ruddle's filesystem where home, project, and scratch60 directories are located. `/ycga-ba` stores legacy data.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/cluster-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
-Note that the per-user usage details only update once daily.
+Note that the per-user usage breakdown only update once daily..

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.